What are SBA Lines of Credit?

 Business lines of credit remain one of the lesser-known small business financing options, but they are growing in popularity.
 Advancements in financial technology (fintech) and the growth of alternative online lenders give business owners more options than ever to finance their companies.

 Some business lines of credit are available to borrowers with a credit score of 550 and can get funded in 1-3 business days.
-You can apply for a non-SBA business line of credit with United Capital Source or research other options available.
+You can apply for a non-SBA business line of credit with United Capital Source or explore other available options.
+SBA programs may offer loans with higher amounts than those available from alternative lenders, providing more substantial funding for qualified businesses.

 In addition to business lines of credit, you may also consider one of the following small business loans:

-If you’re a business owner with poor credit, we have some bad credit business loan options available as well.
+If you’re a business owner with poor credit, we also offer options for bad credit business loans.

 SBA Lines of Credit – Final Thoughts